White Currant

 Deciduous / Evergreen: Evergreen

-Potential Disturbances: The main pests are aphids, sawflies, scale insects, whitefly, and caterpillars.
-Diseases include powdery mildew, blackcurrant leaf spot, and anthracnose.
+Potential Disturbances: White Currants encounter pressures from aphids, sawflies, scale insects, whiteflies, and caterpillars.
+They are also susceptible to diseases such as powdery mildew, blackcurrant leaf spot, and anthracnose.

 Growth Timeline